ait-energy/iesopt/docs/pages/user_guides/qna/snapshot_duration.md

 ## Details

-### Keep Capacities in Power Units
+### Keep capacities in power units

 - **Unit Capacities:** Always express capacities in power units (e.g., kW), regardless of the time step duration.
 - **Profiles and Connections:** Similarly, profiles (e.g., time series data) and connection bounds should remain in power units.

-### Costs Are Per Unit of Energy
+### Costs are per unit of energy

 - **Variable Costs:** Input costs as monetary units per unit of energy (e.g., €/kWh).
 - **Consistency:** This approach ensures that cost calculations remain accurate, as the model internally accounts for time step durations.

-### Time Step Duration Is Handled Internally
+### Time step duration is handled internally

-- **Internal Calculations:** IESopt multiplies power by the duration of each time step to calculate energy.
+- **Internal calculations:** IESopt multiplies power by the duration of each time step to calculate energy.
-- **Cost Formula:** The total cost is calculated using the formula:
+- **Cost formula:** The total cost is calculated using the formula:

   $$
   \text{Cost (€)} = \text{Power (kW)} \times \text{Duration (h)} \times \text{Cost per Energy Unit (€/kWh)}
   $$

-- **No Manual Adjustments Needed:** You don't need to convert capacities to energy units per time step; the model does this for you.
+- **No manual adjustments deeded:** You don't need to convert capacities to energy units per time step; the model does this for you.

-### Specify Time Step Duration in the Configuration
+### Specify time step duration in the configuration

-- **Snapshots Configuration:** Define the duration of each time step using the `weights` parameter in your `snapshots` configuration.
+- **Snapshots configuration:** Define the duration of each time step using the `weights` parameter in your `snapshots` configuration.

   ```yaml
   snapshots: